Mainland Travel Permit for Taiwan Resident: Background and usage

 Due to the special political status of Taiwan, neither the PRC nor the ROC recognizes the passports issued by the other and neither considers travel between mainland China and Taiwan as formal international travel.
-This permit is therefore issued as the travel document for Taiwanese residents to enter mainland China since 1987, when the then President of the Republic of China Chiang Ching-kuo decided to lift the mutual travel ban across the Taiwan Strait.
+This permit is therefore issued as the travel document for Taiwan residents to enter mainland China since 1987, when the then President of the Republic of China Chiang Ching-kuo decided to lift the mutual travel ban across the Taiwan Strait.

 This entry permit serves also as the de facto ID card for ROC nationals who are residents of Taiwan in mainland China.
 As a result, the permit can be accepted in cases of real estate purchasing, banking, medical treatment, insurance, employment, and more.

 Due to its usage as an ID card and the increasing instances of Taiwanese's long-time stay and settlement in mainland China, the Taiwan Affairs Office announced that effective from 24 September 2008, the serial number of the Mainland Travel Permit for Taiwan Resident will remain unchanged for the person's lifetime.
 The permit served as a de facto identification card for Taiwan residents in mainland China until the Residence Permit for Taiwan Residents was issued in September 2018.